Sunrise Emergency Dentist

-People in Salem Ask: What’s the Right Toothbrush for Me? - Sunrise Emergency Dentist of Salem
+People in Salem, Oregon Ask: What’s the Right Toothbrush for Me?

 1) Always Choose a Soft Bristled Toothbrush.

-Though toothbrushes also come with medium and hard bristles, most dentists agree that a soft bristled toothbrush is the way to go.
+Though toothbrushes also come with medium and hard bristles, most dentists agree that a soft-bristled toothbrush is a way to go.
 Soft bristles offer less risk of damage to gums, gum recession, and worn tooth enamel.
-Always choose a soft bristled toothbrush with the ADA seal of approval.
+Always choose a soft-bristled toothbrush with the ADA seal of approval.

 2) Manual vs. Electric?

 Though many electric toothbrush manufacturers claim otherwise, the truth is that as long as you are brushing correctly, electric toothbrushes don’t actually clean your teeth much better than manual ones!
 That said, there are definite benefits to both.

 Electric toothbrushes sometimes motivate people to brush their teeth more frequently and for the proper amount of time, and if that is the case for you, it’s definitely worth the investment.
 Electric toothbrushes also tend to be much easier and more convenient to use for people with arthritis and other disabilities.
 The main drawback of electric toothbrushes is the price tag.
 Ranging from $5 to $200+, even the inexpensive ones are much pricier than manual toothbrushes.
 Conversely, manual toothbrushes are very cost-effective.
 They are usually in the $1-$3 range, and most dentists give patients a free toothbrush after checkups, too.